At a Glance

 The spring term program begins with an abbreviated version of the orientation program described above in the full year curriculum, and then mirrors the full year spring term curriculum.

 Early Childhood Education Internship

-Qualified students with a background in education or psychology and experience working with young children may apply to participate in a one-semester internship at the Pistoia Early Childhood Centers and earn academic credit in the accompanying practicum course.
+Qualified students with a background in education or psychology and experience working with young children may apply to participate in the year-long internship at the Pistoia Early Childhood Centers and earn academic credit in an accompanying practicum course.

 Students live in Florentine homes, situated either within the city or nearby in the Tuscan countryside.
 Students eat breakfast and dinner with their families and receive a stipend for lunches.

 The Smith Center and Faculty Director

 Located in the heart of medieval and modern day Florence, the spacious Smith Center (Sede) is situated on the central square, the Piazza della Signoria.
 The center is equipped with computers, internet, printers, and a scanner, as well as several large classrooms and the offices of the faculty director and associate director.
 As the oldest U.S. program in Florence, Smith's faculty directors have welcomed students to the Sede since 1931.

 Women and men from four-year colleges with a minimum 3.0 GPA and four semesters (or the equivalent) of college-level Italian language are invited to apply.

 Smith student applications are due on the first Monday in February (2/01/16).
 Guest students are encouraged to apply by the February deadline but will be accepted on a space-available, rolling basis up until the second Monday in March (3/14/16).

 $31,815 per semester includes orientation, tuition, course selection and academic advising, housing and meals, lunch stipend, required health insurance, medical emergency coverage, excursions and cultural events.
 Students should consult their home institutions regarding financial aid assistance.